Getting Started as a DBE

 - Have its day-to-day operations controlled by women or minorities.

-A firm must apply for DBE certification through the Virginia Department of Small Business and Supplier Diversity.
+A firm must apply for DBE for certification through the Virginia Department of Small Business and Supplier Diversity.

 For information about certification as a Disadvantaged Business Enterprise or Small, Woman- and Minority-owned business, contact the Virginia Department of Small Business and Supplier Diversity.